-Average ratings for each of the 40 questions were assessed for the total sample, as well as for the three sub-groups of institutional property investors, property consultants/analysts and property academics.
+Average ratings for each of the 40 questions were assessed for the total sample, as well as for the three sub-groups.
 Rank correlations were used to assess the overall performance of these sub-groups, as well as comparisons made with the previous 1992 and 2000 USA results in Ziering and Worzala (1997) and Worzala et al (2001).